-If overdose is suspected, contact a poison control center or emergency room right away.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: nausea, vomiting, loss of appetite, sweating, stomach/abdominal pain, extreme tiredness, yellowing eyes/skin, dark urine, irregular heartbeat.NOTES:

 Do not share this medication with others.
 It is against the law.

 Laboratory and/or medical tests (such as liver function tests) may be performed periodically to check for side effects.
 Consult your doctor for more details.